Chamoy (sauce): Preparation

 Mexican chamoy is prepared by first packing the fruit in a brine solution.
-Occasionally, this brine is acidulated with vinegar.
+Occasionally, this brine is acidified with vinegar.
 This draws out the natural moisture of the fruit by osmosis.
 When the fruit has been sufficiently dried, it is separated from the brine and is sold as a snack known as saladitos, literally 'little salty things.'

 Meanwhile, the salted fruit brine created in this process is seasoned to taste with chili powder, becoming chamoy.
 This liquid may be further reduced, or thickened with pureed fruit, to achieve a variety of consistencies.

 Because of differences in the type of fruit chosen and the composition of the brining solutions used, chamoy can vary widely in taste.
 Most are quite savory and spicy due to the addition of chili powder, and salty due to the brine.
 Depending on whether and how much vinegar was used, they may also vary from sour to sweet.